The Real Truth About Crosstalk

 Crosstalk is a fact of life in modern digital systems.
 We can’t eliminate it, but it’s our job to figure out how to control it, manage it, and just plain live with it.

-Consider the circuit in the figure below.
-In the terminology of crosstalk, the gate at position (A) is the aggressor, and the gate at position (D) is the victim.
+Consider the circuit in Figure 1.
+In the terminology of crosstalk, the gate at bottom left in this particular diagram is the aggressor, and the gate at top right is the victim.
 Whenever the aggressor changes state, we observe a pulse of crosstalk at the victim.
 For those of you doing dense, high-speed designs, this is probably an all-too-familiar scenario.

 One of the fascinating things about crosstalk is its directionality.
 Crosstalk waveforms are a function of the direction of current flow.
 For example, in Figure 1, if we reverse the direction of current flow on the aggressive trace, the crosstalk received on the victim will reverse polarity.

 Directionality is an important concept, so I'll go over it step-by-step.
 First, set up the circuit as in Figure 1.
-Measure the crosstalk at (D) when the gate at (A) switches from low to high.
-You will see a negative blip of crosstalk at (D) coincident with the arrival at position (B) of the aggressor signal.
+Measure the crosstalk at victim 1 when the aggressor switches from low to high.
+You will see a blip of crosstalk at victim 1 that initial goes negative.
+It happens coincident with the arrival at the triple loads of the aggressor signal.

 The polarity reversal tells us that we are not dealing with capacitive crosstalk.
 Many digital engineers assume that crosstalk is primarily a capacitive effect.
 It isn't.
 Mutual capacitance between two single-ended circuits can only cause positive crosstalk.

-The polarity reversal indicates that the interference is due (at least in part) to mutual inductive coupling.
-That’s the same kind of coupling you get in a transformer.
+The polarity reversal indicates that the interference is due in great measure to mutual inductive coupling.
+That's the same kind of coupling you get in a transformer.
 It is well-known that reversing the leads on the primary winding of a transformer will reverse the polarity of the voltage on the secondary.
 Coupled pc-board traces act in much the same way.
 If you think of each PCB trace as a little loop of current, you can see how the "crosstalk" transformer works.

-First, imagine current from the gate at position (A) flowing out through the aggressor trace to the load at (B).
-From there the current returns, along the power and ground system, to the gate at (A).
-The aggressive current makes a loop.
+First, imagine current from the aggressor flowing out through the aggressor trace to the triple loads.
+From there the current returns, along the power and ground system, back to the aggressor.
+That aggressive current makes a loop.
 Think of this loop as the primary winding of a transformer.

 The secondary winding of that same transformer lies nearby.
-It is the loop formed starting with the gate at position (C), moving out along the victim trace to the load, and back along the power and ground system returning to the gate at (C).
+It is the loop formed starting with the gate stuck low, drawn at the top left of the diagram.
+The loop moves out along its trace to the first victim, and returns back along the power and ground system to the stuck-at-low gate.

 These two loops behave in many ways almost exactly like a weakly-coupled, single-turn transformer.